Future Rural Africa - Future-making and social-ecological transformation

 - In which way are conflicting visions of future expressed, negotiated, and translated into large-scale land-use change and ensuing social-ecological transformation?

 We are participating in the CRC with project A01: Future Carbon Storage [link to subproject site], in which we as vegetation ecologists determine carbon storage in trees and shrubs along pathways of land-use change, and collaborate closely with soil scientists, environmental economists, GIS experts, and Namibian scientists with a focus on wildlife management.
+We are interested in how land-use and future-making change savanna vegetation structure and impact biodiversity of trees and shrubs.
+Furthermore, we aim to understand how future changes will impact the resource base and ecosystem service delivery of trees to local livelihoods.

 You are welcome to inquire about possibilities for PhD or post-doctoral positions.
 Please check vacant positions or contact Prof. A. Linstädter (firstname.lastname@example.org) directly.
 Should you seek opportunities for a Bachelor or Master thesis, please check our institutional list of topics for theses.